 To clean wax off of varnished wood like indoor tables and shelves:

 Scrape up as much as you can with a plastic scraper, held at only a slight angle so that you don’t score or scratch the wood.
 Use the brush attachment on your vacuum to pick up the loose bits of wax, or lightly brush them into a dustpan.
-Then spray the remaining wax with either furniture polish or apply Goo Gone® (test in an inconspicuous area first) and let it sit for a few minutes.
+Then spray the remaining wax with furniture polish.
 Wipe up with a soft cloth and retreat if needed.